indexexchange/pub-matic-adapter/README.md

     * In addition, you should create more specific unit tests with actual values based on mock ad responses to confirm that your module is working as expected.
     * Please refer to the [Testing](#testing) section below for more information.
 5. <b>Submitting for Review</b>
     * Once the module has been verified submit a pull request from the `development-v2`branch to the `master-v2` branch for the Index Exchange team to review.
-If everything is approved, your adapter will be officially certified!!
+If everything is approved, your adapter will be officially certified!

 ##  <a name='creative'></a> Standard HTW Creative Tag
 Our standard creative tag in dfp looks as follows: